US STOCKS-Wall St up on tech results, on track for weekly rise

 By Ryan Vlastelica

-Microsoft Corp was the leading point gainer on the Dow, Nasdaq and S&P 500 as profit and revenue reported late Thursday exceeded expectations, sending shares up 5.5 percent to $35.59.
+Microsoft Corp was the leading point gainer on the Dow, Nasdaq and S&P 500 as profit and revenue reported late Thursday exceeded expectations, sending shares up 5.9 percent to $35.72.
 Amazon.com posted its largest daily gain since April 2012 after the online retailer reported stronger-than-expected sales growth.
-Shares jumped 8.3 percent to $359.74 after hitting a record $368.40.
+Shares jumped 9.6 percent to $364.16 after hitting a record high of $368.40.

 "We've been positive on Microsoft for a while, but I can't remember the last time I saw it move up this much after earnings.
 It is very positive, and helping to boost the overall tape today," said Douglas DePietro, managing director at Evercore Partners in New York.